Thursday is the most dangerous day to ride a motorbike

 THE BACKGROUND TO BENNETTS

-· Bennetts was established in Coventry by the Bennetts family in 1930 to provide insurance services to people throughout the West Midlands.
+· Bennetts was established in Coventry by the Bennett family in 1930 to provide insurance services for the West Midlands.

-· In the early 1980’s Bennetts decided to devise a number of specialist insurance schemes that would meet the needs of different types of biker.
+· In the early 1980’s Bennetts devised a number of specialist insurance schemes for all types of biker.
 These schemes are constantly reviewed to give bikers the exact cover they need.

-· In 2000 Bennetts was the first motorcycle insurance specialist to offer the ability to buy insurance online, through its website, www.bennetts.co.uk.
+· In 2000 Bennetts was the first motorcycle insurance specialist to launch a quote and buy facility through its website, www.bennetts.co.uk.

 · In October 2001, the Bennetts brand was acquired by the BGL Group (formerly the Budget Group of Companies), through its purchase of the Dial Direct Group, a major UK car insurance intermediary.

-· The BGL Group now arranges and administers insurance for around 2.3 million customers with more than £600million GWP.
-It has contact centre operations in Peterborough, Coventry, Sunderland, Peterlee and Cape Town, South Africa.
+o The BGL Group now arranges and administers insurance for around 2.3 million customers with more than £600million GWP.
+It has contact centre operations in Peterborough, Coventry, Sunderland, and Cape Town, South Africa.
 It currently employs over 2000 people and its head office is in Peterborough.

 · In January 2005, Bennetts signed the biggest sponsorship deal in the history of the brand by becoming title sponsor of the 2005 Bennetts British Superbike Championship.
 Bennetts continued its sponsorship of the British Superbike Championship in 2006, 2007 and 2008.

-· In June 2007, Bennetts became official series sponsor of the World Superbike Championship for the remainder of the 2007 championship and for the whole of the 2008 championship.
+· In June 2007, Bennetts became official series sponsor of the World Superbike Championship for the remainder of the 2007 championship and for the entire 2008 championship.

-· Bennetts is personal sponsor of Moto GP contender and former World Superbike Champion James Toseland since July 2007.
+· Bennetts has been personal sponsor of two-time World Superbike Champion James Toseland since July 2007.